kentico-matthews/Custom.XperienceByKentico.VideoEmbedWidget/readme.md

-## More advanced visibility scenarios
+## Handling more advanced visibility scenarios

 You may have noticed that the properties that specify explicit dimensions for the video are still always visible.
 This is because there's a bit more complicated of logic to determine whether they should be displayed or not.